DHTMLX/docs-suite/docs/grid/usage.md

 });
 ~~~

-In the above snippet rows will be grouped by the "country" column values, as the `groupable: true` property is specified in its configuration.
+In the snippet above, rows are grouped by the "country" column values, as the `groupable: true` property is specified in its configuration.

 ### Configuring data grouping